AM-thedev/rust-restaurant/readme.md

 # Rust Restaurant API
 ## About The Project

-A simple Rust api for retrieving, adding, and deleting orders from a restaurant table.
+A simple Rust api for retrieving, adding, and deleting orders from a restaurant table.<br />
 Made using Axum with PostgreSQL in roughly 6 dev hours.
-A pre-filled .env file is included for convenience.
+A pre-filled .env file is included for convenience.<br />
 **Note:** When the backend starts 5 fake users will start making various requests to the server at random intervals.

 <!-- GETTING STARTED -->
 ## Getting Started

-If you want to test the api manually, simply import the `Rust Restaurant Api.postman.json` file into Postman.
+If you want to test the api manually, simply import the `Rust Restaurant Api.postman.json` file into Postman.<br />
 Execute the following to get the api up and running:

 ### Instructions